From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Week 6: Second Delegation Wave

-Continued with remaining activities:
+Continued with the remaining activities:

 New time allocation at Week 6: